malayjoshi13/Find_Puzzle_Pair/README.md

 Find_Puzzle_Pair is **Computer vision** and **Deep learning** based **pair finder** which by using **Siamese neural network** find partner of a given puzzle piece that could fit with it.

+Unlike a conventional CNN, the Siamese Network does not classify the images into certain categories or labels, rather it only finds out the distance between any two given images.
+If the images have the same label, then the network should learn the parameters, i.e. the weights and the biases in such a way that it should produce a smaller distance between the two images, and if they belong to different labels, then the distance should be larger.

 As an example, for such given input image of a puzzle piece,

 ![bandicam 2021-12-27 00-00-23-384](https://user-images.githubusercontent.com/71775151/147417044-3feab6bb-ced2-4a90-87f8-438d4aed337e.jpg)